synmetrix/synmetrix/README.md

 ## Cube Store

-For production workloads, MLCraft uses Cube Store as the caching and query execution layer.
+For production workloads, Synmetrix uses Cube Store as the caching and query execution layer.

 Cube Store is a purpose-built database for operational analytics, optimized for fast aggregations and time series data.
 It provides: